Validate your marketplace as you go

 – Furthermore, the development lead you need at the MVP stage is often not the right person to fill the role of CTO as you grow.
 Using a pre-built service allows you to postpone that decision and validate your idea as you go.

 Eventually, Stasher discovered that their needs extended beyond what Sharetribe Go was able to offer.
-Unfortunately for them, Sharetribe Flex was not yet available at the time, so they instead chose to hire a full development team and build a new platform from scratch.
+Unfortunately for them, Sharetribe was not yet available in its current form, which makes it possible to launch without coding and extend infinitely with custom code.
+The Stasher team opted to hire a full development team and build a new platform from scratch.

 Stasher's prototype became a fully functioning business in 2017, and the marketplace quickly expanded from its UK base to cities all over Europe, as well as into North America and Australia.

 – When we expand to a new city, there are usually a couple of things that we look at, Anthony Collias says.

 – We do competitive landscape research and keyword research and check out the demographics and the number of tourists and Airbnb bookings.
 The strength of our model is that once we've created a good process, we can launch a new city quite quickly, with relatively little cost.

 Many marketplaces tend to have challenges with liquidity, the most crucial metric to measure marketplace success.
 Stasher’s business model offers a neat solution to the chicken and egg problem: onboarding providers is very easy as the service offers ancillary revenue to businesses that are already open.

 – Providers in marketplaces like Airbnb, for instance, need to open their house specifically for that service.
 Signing up to our service costs nothing to our providers, and their business is not dependent on our customers.
 This is just a nice extra for them.

 In Stasher’s case, one provider can also serve a good number of customers, which means that a new location can be launched with a relatively small initial supply.

 – People shouldn’t forget that, ultimately, growth is everything.
 Usually, other problems can resolve themselves as long as you can drive demand.